← Earth science/environment (atmosphere/weather (sun/humidity/air quality))

 1 day solar altitude curve

-Horizontal axis: time (local) / vertical axis: solar altitude (°).
-Input times are indicated by vertical lines and dots.
-When you trace the graph, the altitude and direction at that time will be displayed.
+Horizontal axis: local time; vertical axis: solar altitude (°).
+Vertical lines and dots mark the input times.
+Trace the graph to read the altitude and direction at that time.

 Sun altitude per day Sun altitude (degrees) relative to time of day.